-In response to the deaths of George Floyd, Ahmaud Arbery, Breonna Taylor, and Atatiana Jefferson, the Social Justice Learning Institute created the Youth Justice Fellowship (YJF).
-The Youth Justice Fellowship is a year-long cohort of 10-12 Fellows nationwide, ages between 18-25, who research, train, and organize.
+In response to the deaths of George Floyd, Ahmaud Arbery, Breonna Taylor, and Atatiana Jefferson, the Social Justice Learning Institute created the Youth Justice Fellowship (YJF), which is a year-long cohort of 10 Fellows nationwide, ages between 18-25, who research, train, and organize.

 As a learning community, the cohort functions as a think tank and action team reimagining community safety and the institutional systems that impact Black and Brown communities.